gaearon/react-hot-loader/README.md

 # react-hot-loader

 This is a **highly experimental** proof of concept of [React live code editing](http://www.youtube.com/watch?v=pw4fKkyPPg8).
-It marries React with Webpack [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement.html) by monkeypatching `React.createClass`.
+It marries React with Webpack [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement.html) by wrapping `React.createClass` calls in a custom function that updates components' prototypes when the changes come in.

 Inspired by [react-proxy-loader](https://github.com/webpack/react-proxy-loader).